Quantum Cloning Machines and the Applications: Introduction

 It is prohibited to have a perfect quantum clone.
 It is still possible that we can copy a quantum state approximately or probabilistically.
 There are various quantum protocols for QIP which may use tool of quantum cloning for different goals.
 Thus various quantum cloning machines have been created both theoretically and experimentally.
 The study of quantum cloning is of fundamental interest in QIP.
 Additionally, the quantum cloning machines can also be applied directly in various quantum key distribution (QKD) protocols.
 The first quantum key distribution protocol proposed by Bennett and Brassard in 1984 (BB84) uses four different qubits, BB84 states \cite{Bennett1984}, to encode classical information in transmission.
 Correspondingly, the phase-covariant quantum clone machine, which can copy optimally all qubits located in the equator of the Bloch sphere, is proved to be optimal for cloning of states similar as BB84 states.
 The BB84 protocol can be extended to six-state protocol, the corresponding cloning machine is the universal quantum cloning machine which can copy optimally arbitrary qubits.
 Similarly the probabilistic quantum cloning machine is for B92 QKD protocol \cite{PhysRevLett.68.3121}.
 Quantum cloning is also related with some fundamentals in quantum information science, for example, the no-cloning theorem is closely related with no-signaling theorem which means that superluminal communication is forbidden.
 We can also use quantum cloning machines for estimating a quantum state or phase information of a quantum state.
 So the study of quantum cloning is of interest for reasons of both fundamental and practical applications.

 The previous well-accepted reviews of quantum cloning can be found in \cite{RevModPhys.77.1225}, and also in \cite{Cerf2006455}.
 Quantum cloning, as other topics of quantum information, developed very fast in the past years.
 An up-to-date review is necessary.
 In the present review, we plan to give a full description of results about quantum cloning and some closely related topics.
 This review is self-consistent and some fundamental knowledge is also introduced.
 In particular, a main characteristic of this review is that it contains a large number of detailed formulations for the main review topics.
-It is thus easy to follow those calculations for further study about those quantum cloning topics.
-We also incorporate some unpublished new results into this review so that it is worth for experts of quantum cloning to have a look of those new ideas.
+It is thus easy for the beginners to follow those calculations for further study on those quantum cloning topics.